Nobel laureate Lloyd S. Shapley dies at 92 in Arizona

 Shapley came up with formulas to match supply and demand in markets where prices don't do the job; Roth put Shapley's math to work in the real world.

-Shapley is survived by two sons and their families.
+Shapley is survived by two sons, Peter and Christopher, and their families.